partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 [Android](https://github.com/awslabs/aws-amplify-unicorntrivia-workshop/tree/unicorn-trivia-react-native-workshop) - Based on React Native, requires Android Studio

-## Wrap-up

-It's absolutely critical to remove the backend resources when you have completed the workshop to avoid ongoing charges.

-To remove all backend and local resources associated to the amplify project run the following command inside the AdminPanel directory: `amplify delete`

-Once the command has completed running, doublecheck the deletion process.
-Go into the console in your default region and confirm that that the MediaLive channel has been deleted.

 ## License

 This library is licensed under the Apache 2.0 License.